Paris between the Wars (1918–1939): Architecture

 Several new churches were built in Paris between the wars.
 The most prominent was the Église du Saint-Esprit, located at 186 Avenue Daumesnil in the 12th arrondissement, designed by Paul Tournon.
 It was very modern in its construction, built of reinforced concrete covered with red bricks from Burgundy, and featured a very large cupola, 22 meters in diameter, and a clock tower 75 meters high.
 The design, like that of the Basilica of Sacre-Coeur, was inspired by Byzantine churches, particularly Saint-Sofia in Istanbul.
 The interior was decorated with murals by several notable artists, including Maurice Denis.

 The Grand Mosque of Paris was one of the more unusual buildings constructed during the period.
 Intended to honor the Muslim soldiers from the French colonies who died for France during the war, it was designed by the architect Maurice Tranchant de Lunel, and built and decorated with the assistance of craftsmen from North Africa.
 The project was funded by the National Assembly in 1920, construction began in 1922, and it was completed in 1924, and dedicated by the President of France, Gaston Doumergue, and the Sultan of Morocco, Moulay Youssef.
-The style was termed "Hispano-Moorish" and the design was largely influenced by the Grand Mosque of Fez, Morocco.
+The style was termed Hispano-Moorish, and the design was largely influenced by the Grand Mosque of Fez, Morocco.

 Art, music and literature

 Paris in the 1920s and 1930s was the home and meeting place of some of the world's most prominent painters, sculptors, composers, dancers, poets and writers.
 For those in the arts, it was, as Ernest Hemingway described it, "A moveable feast".
 Paris offered an exceptional number of galleries, art dealers, and a network of wealthy patrons who offered commissions and held salons.The center of artistic activity shifted from the heights of Montmartre to the neighborhood of Montparnasse, where colonies of artists settled.
 They met at the cafes there, around the intersection of Boulevard Montparnasse and'Boulevard Raspail, at the cafés ‘’Le Jockey’’, Le Dôme, La Rontonde, and after 1927, La Coupole.

+In the 1920s, Andre Warnod coined the term Ecole de Paris, meaning School of Paris when describing the group of mostly immigrant artists who settled and worked in Paris, many of these artists were Jews.
+These artists were characterized by artistic freedom and an expressionist tendency.
+Some have called the School of Paris a loose term in describing the artists.